What Is Internal Product Management

 The specific internal products your organization has depends on the nature of your organization.

-The thing that all of these examples have in common is that they were built or implemented in order to address specific needs that users inside your organization have and that require ongoing understanding and refinement.
+The thing that all of these examples have in common is that they are built or implemented in order to support your organization’s business activities and are not directly sold to customers.

 Who Does Internal Product Management